keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 > “Well, because I learned new information.
 When I was four I thought that chocolate milk came from brown cows, and then I flip-flopped when I found out that there was something called chocolate syrup.”[^62]

 For now, take solace in the fact that you’re body is an amazing machine with it’s own detoxing system.
 Sure, you can drink a healthy smoothie for lunch to get more vegetables.
 But toxins don’t come out of your feet at night because you have your special socks on.
-Pooping more just means you’re eating more fiber, not that you’re scraping the extra poop that shoved in the dark, mysterious corners of your colon.
+Pooping more just means you’re eating more fiber, not that you’re scraping the extra poop that's shoved in the dark, mysterious corners of your colon.

 You can twist during yoga class to help increase circulation and spinal mobility.
 But you’re not wringing out your internal organs like a dish rag.
 And you’re not flushing out your organs by holding blood back then allowing it all to rush in.

-And lastly, you can sweat all day long, it’s actually good for your skin (as long as you shower all the salt off quickly afterward), but that hangover headache will still be there until you get some damn water and electrolytes in your blood stream.
+And lastly, you can sweat all day long (it’s actually good for your skin as long as you shower all the salt off quickly afterward) -- you might even feel better for a while after a work out because endorphins are a thing -- but, realistically, that hangover headache will still be there until you get some water and electrolytes in your blood stream.

 We’re are always looking for short cuts, ways to enhance our bodies, and/or ways to make up for the bad things we put in our bodies.